 See if you require a license and if you need to know about any zoning rules.
 For federal and state licensing, look into the Small Business Administration site and follow the instructions that ask for your business.

-The acts control federal minimum wage, overtime rules, child labor bans, and record-keeping requirements.
-You will want to scrutinize it to make sure you take action with the present laws.
+The acts control federal minimum wage, overtime rules, child labour bans, and record-keeping requirements.
+You will want to scrutinize through it to make sure you take action with the present laws.

 3.Federal Equal Employment Opportunity laws